PassbirdCo/MetaKeepCodeSamples/eos/fio/README.md

 ## Quick start

+### Prerequisites

+#### Get an APP Id

+The first step is to get an APP Id, to do so, sign up [here](https://console.metakeep.xyz) and copy your APP Id to the env file.

-The first thing, you need to do is clone this repository and download the dependencies.
+Afterward, you need to clone this repository and download the dependencies.

 ```sh
 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git
 ```

-### Transfer tokens from an end-user wallet

-Now we will start the frontend server to sign a transaction from an end-user wallet and send it to the chain.

-Open a second terminal session and navigate to the repository's `eos/fio/frontend` folder and run

 ```sh
 npm install